 We’re delighted to announce Hanif Kara as this year’s recipient of the Soane Medal.

-The structural engineer behind internationally acclaimed projects, including four Stirling Prize-winning buildings, will give the annual Soane Medal Lecture at the Royal Academy on 26 November.
-Kara’s lecture will reflect on his varied career and convey his optimism about addressing the climate emergency: ‘As a scientist, I like to think that hope can turn into possibilities’.
+The structural engineer behind internationally acclaimed projects, including four Stirling Prize-winning buildings, gave the annual Soane Medal Lecture at the Royal Academy on 26 November.
+Kara’s lecture reflected on his varied career and conveyed his optimism about addressing the climate emergency: ‘As a scientist, I like to think that hope can turn into possibilities’.

 About our 2024 Medallist: meet Hanif Kara